neelsmith/tabulae/README.md

 Status:  **active development**.
 [Release notes](releases.md)

-Release **4.0.0** will introduce a major change:  it will permit integrating multiple data sources to compile a single parser.
+Release **4.0.0** permits integrating multiple data sources to compile a single parser.
 This should greatly facilitate the development of parsers for related corpora with shared content (whether shared lexicon or shared inflectional rules).

-This will not necessitate any modifications to data sets already developed: from an end-user's point of view, nothing changes, and scripts working with parsed output will be unaffected.
-Users should therefore continue to work with version **3.4.0**.
-Underlying code APIs concerned with building and compiling a parser, however, will undergo breaking changes.
-The daily contents of the `master` branch may not be compatible with prior scripts for building parsers until the **4.0.0** release.
+This will not necessitate any modifications to existing `tabulae` data sets: from an end-user's point of view, nothing changes, and scripts working with parsed output  be unaffected.

+With version **4.0.0**, all code for generating fst source code and compiling a binary parser from tabular data sources has been  rewritten and thoroughly tested.

+Current development is now focusing on code for working with the output of `tabulae` parsers.

 ## Information and documentation

--   see the project web site: <https://neelsmith.github.io/tabulae>.
+The project web site (<https://neelsmith.github.io/tabulae>) is not up to date with version 4.0.0.

 -  I presented `tabulae` at [DH2019](https://dh2019.adho.org) in a short paper, "A Corpus-linguistic Approach to the Analysis of Latin Morphology"
 -   read more about its rationale and approach to parsing a historical language in "Morphological Analysis of Historical Languages" (*Bulletin of the Institute for Classical Studies* 59-2, 2016, 89-102)